xybor-x/xylog/README.md

 `Emitter` writes log messages to specified destination.

-`StreamEmitter` can be used to print logging message into `stdout` or `stderr`.

-`FileEmitter` can be used to write logging message to files.
-This package provides a capability of rotating log with limited size or time.
+Currently only `StreamEmitter` is supported.

 ## Formatter

 `Formatter` converts a `LogRecord` to text.

 Attributes of `LogRecord` are called macros.
-Macros' value is filled when the `LogRecord` is created by the `Logger`.
-Using macros is the easy way to construct a logging message with dynamic and complex values.
+Macros' values are filled when the `LogRecord` is created by the `Logger`.
+Using macros is the easy way to construct a logging message with dynamic and complex values (such as time, line number, function name, etc).

-`TextFormatter` is a simple `Formatter` which uses macros and format string to format the message.
+`TextFormatter` is a simple `Formatter` which uses format string to format macros to message.

 `JSONFormatter` allows to create a logging message of JSON format.

-`StructureFormatter` allows to create a logging message with format of `key=value`.
+`StructuredFormatter` allows to create a logging message with format of `key=value`.

 | MACRO             | DESCRIPTION                                                                                                                                      |